AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

-# Pre-processing single-cell RNA-seq data
+# Preprocessing single-cell RNA-seq data

 **CCDL 2019**

-#### In this section, we will be running through the basics of pre-processing single-cell RNA-seq data.
+#### In this section, we will be running through the basics of preprocessing single-cell RNA-seq data.

 We will be using a tag-based scRNA-seq sample from [Tabula Muris data](https://www.nature.com/articles/s41586-018-0590-4).
 This dataset is made of 20 mouse organs that were sequenced using 10X Genomics